10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Flat lays should be shot from directly overhead.
 It's in the name.
 Yet many photographers shoot at an angle, creating distortion and losing the clean, editorial aesthetic that makes flat lays so appealing.

-Why it's a problem: When you shoot at an angle instead of straight overhead, you create perspective distortion.
+When you shoot at an angle instead of straight overhead, you create perspective distortion.
 Rectangular objects like invitations or books appear warped and trapezoidal.
 Circular items look elliptical.
 The composition loses its clean, graphic quality and starts to feel off, even if viewers can't articulate why.

-The fix: Position your camera perfectly parallel to your surface.
+Position your camera perfectly parallel to your surface.
 This is easiest with a tripod that has a horizontal center column or boom arm.
 These allow you to extend your camera directly over your composition.

 If your tripod doesn't have this feature, position it carefully so the camera points straight down.
 Use your camera's level indicator to ensure perfect alignment.